How to Join The Jamestowne Society and First California Company

 Getting Genealogical Help

-You will benefit with some guidelines to help you measure your progress toward locating an ancestor that is listed among the Jamestowne Society’s online Index of Qualified Ancestors.
-This will require a search through at least eleven or twelve generations that must go well beyond what is in the records in the US National Archives, and each generation must be fully documented.
+Beginners can benefit from online guidance and recommendations for strategies and steps in getting started.
+The researching of lineage to an ancestor that is listed among the Jamestowne Society’s online Index of Qualified Ancestors will require skills and a plan to investigate through at least eleven to fourteen generations that must go well beyond what is in the records in the US National Archives; each generation must be fully documented.

 The SCGS also offers its annual genealogical Jamboree each June, where there are many opportunities to learn about genealogical research and develop and enhance genealogical skills.